 FSWCD employees conducting the second herbicide application in Chena Slough on August 8th, 2017

-The pink tips are indication of post-treatment damage to elodea (July 27th, 2017)
+The pink pigmentation on the leaves are an indication of post-treatment herbicide damage to elodea (July 27th, 2017)

 Divers from Test the Waters Dive Shop are conducting mechanical